-This course will meet four times a week, Monday to Thursday.
+Class meets four times a week for 2 hours each time.
 Class time is devoted predominantly to speaking and practicing Italian, and reading and discussing real-life Italian material such as song lyrics and advertising slogans.
 In order to develop these skills the primary language of instruction in this course is Italian.
 As particular emphasis is placed on your foreign surroundings, you will learn about the language through assignments and on-site activities, such as visiting the market or asking for directions in the streets.
-You are expected to commit at least 4-6 hours a week to self-study and homework for the duration of the semester.
+You are expected to commit at least 4-6 hours a week to self study and homework during the semester.